amacp/amacp.github.io/index.md

 In addition to exploring the E3 intersection, I enjoy pondering a diverse set of evolutionary questions in topics including range expansion, hybridization, local adaptation, parallel evolution, and adaptation with gene flow.
 I was introduced to population genetics and evolutionary modelling by [Dr. Scott Nuismer](https://www.leeef.org/)  at the University of Idaho, U.S., where we worked on several theoretical and statistical models in evolution.

-I am committed to the advance diversity and equity in science via science communication, collaboration, and outreach.
-As a theroetical biologists I am particularly focused on breaking down barriers to the use of mathematics and statsitics in biology.
+I am committed to the advancment of diversity and equity in science via science communication, collaboration, and outreach.
+As a theroetical biologist, I am particularly focused on breaking down barriers to the use of mathematics and statsitics in biology.
+Please see the outreach page for more info.